 Although no lens will ever be able to capture images at "eye level," as you may be thinking, it's still a step in the right direction.
 Convenience is an undervalued quality of a lens like the Nikon 35mm.
-Yes, it can provide stunning photographs, but only if your lens is portable, fairly priced, and lightweight.
+Yes, it can provide stunning photographs, but only if your lens is portable, reasonably priced, and lightweight.

 - Nikon AF-S DX 12-24mm f/4G IF-ED

-Ultra-wide-angle fixed-aperture zoom with high performance This f/4 fixed-aperture zoom lens produces constant exposure, pin-sharp shots, and rich colors, making it the perfect choice for capturing enormous building exteriors, cramped interiors, and expansive natural landscapes.
+Ultra-wide-angle fixed-aperture zoom with high performance.
+This f/4 fixed-aperture zoom lens produces constant exposure, pin-sharp shots, and rich colors, making it the perfect choice for capturing enormous building exteriors, cramped interiors, and expansive natural landscapes.

-The AF-S DX Zoom-NIKKOR 12-24mm f/4G IF-ED is a well-liked option for travel, architectural, and landscape photography as well as setting shots when filming HD video because it is designed for DX-format cameras.
+The AF-S DX Zoom-NIKKOR 12-24mm f/4G IF-ED is a well-liked option for travel, architectural, and landscape photography, as well as setting shots when filming HD video because it is designed for DX-format cameras.

 The AF-S DX Zoom-NIKKOR 12-24mm f/4G IF-ED is a superb travel and adventure companion since it is tough, light, and adaptable.
 Advanced Nikon lens technology delivers superior performance.
-The AF-S DX Zoom-NIKKOR 12-24mm f/4G IF-ED combines an optical design suited for modern DX-format Nikon D-SLR camera sensors with a larger range of vision.
+The AF-S DX Zoom-NIKKOR 12-24mm f/4G IF-ED combines an optical design suited for modern DX-format Nikon D-SLR camera sensors with a more extensive range of vision.

-Smaller lens diameter and ideal picture quality from the center to the edges are made possible by the lens's smaller image circle, which is the size of the image projected onto the sensor.
+Smaller lens diameter and ideal picture quality from the centre to the edges are made possible by the lens's smaller image circle, which is the size of the image projected onto the sensor.
 Out-of-focus elements look more natural because of its rounded diaphragm, and its Extra-low Dispersion (ED) glass guarantees exceptional sharpness and color performance.